jackwong95/MMURandomStuff/README.md

 6) You're allowed to do anything to this repository **IF AND ONLY IF** you're not taking the same course as I'm on the current same semester.

+7) **Renaming your variables** will not reduce the plagiarism rate.

+8) The **Plagiarism rate** will most likely be very high if your program is very close to mine.

 # WARNING
-*THIS IS NOTHING LIKE MY SUBMISSION CODE, THEREFORE COPYING IT AS IT IS WILL NOT AFFECT ME BUT WILL AFFECT YOURSELF.*
+*THIS IS NOTHING LIKE MY SUBMISSION CODE,
+THEREFORE COPYING IT AS IT IS WILL NOT AFFECT ME BUT WILL AFFECT YOURSELF.*